BAL vs NOR Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 Wicketkeeper

-Bismillah Khan: Bismillah is a must-pick from the wicketkeeper section.
-He is in decent touch with the bat and has also contributed behind the stumps.
+Rohail Nazir: Rohail is a decent pick from the wicketkeeper section.
+He is in good touch with the bat and has also been crucial behind the stumps.

-Haider Ali: Haider is one of Northern's most reliable batsmen.
-He has scored 208 runs with an impressive average of 52 and is expected to deliver once again.
+Haider Ali: Haider is currently the top scorer in the National T20 Cup.
+He has 317 runs to his account and is expected to add more runs to his tally.

-Abdul Bangalzai: Abdul has been going great guns with the bat.
-He has scored 184 runs in six games and could prove to be a key player in this match.
+Abdul Bangalzai: Abdul has been in excellent touch with the bat.
+He has scored 198 runs in seven matches and can prove to be a key batter in this game.

 All-rounders

-Mohammad Nawaz: Mohammad Nawaz is an excellent all-rounder who can contribute to both aspects of the game.
-He has scored 178 runs and has also picked up six wickets in the tournament.
+Amad-Butt: Amad is a brilliant all-rounder who can contribute to both elements of the game.
+He could prove to be crucial in this match.

-Kashif Bhatti: Kashif is a safe choice in the all-rounder section.
-He has picked up seven wickets and has also scored 64 runs in five matches.
+Kashif Bhatti: Kashif is a safe option in the all-rounder department.
+He has picked up seven wickets and has also scored 64 runs in seven games.

 Bowlers

-Umaid Asif: Umaid has demonstrated his value to the team by picking up vital wickets and has also scored handy runs with the bat.
+Umaid Asif: Umaid has been a valuable bowler in the team and has also scored handy runs with the bat.
 He has grabbed six wickets so far in the tournament and will look to add more to his tally.

-Haris Rauf: Rauf has been outstanding in this tournament, having scalped nine wickets in six matches.
+Junaid Khan: Junaid has been outstanding in this tournament having scalped 10 wickets in six matches.
 He will be a crucial bowler in this battle.

 Top 5 best players to pick in BAL vs NOR Dream11 prediction team